Upstream Data Can Be “a Rat’s Nest of a Mess”

 “One of the things we see at Google Cloud is that it's not the company with the best algorithm that's going to win—it’s the company with the most data.”
 The caveat to that, he said, is actually using that data given the oil and gas industry only uses 1-5% that it collects.

 Supermajor Shell collects oodles of data, and they're filtered through a technical data management group that’s considered a discipline within the company just like those populated by engineers and scientists, noted Alisa Choong, chief information officer, projects and technology, at Shell Global Solutions International.
-“Their job is to make sure that the data is where they're supposed to be and we can get access to it quick.”
+“Their job is to make sure that the data is where it's supposed to be and we can get access to it quick.”

 Finding What Works